Varsity 8 Wins Gold, JV8 Wins Silver Against Top Competition

 Next Up: 25th Annual George Washington Invitational, April 12-13

 Colonials Row Against Penn, Atlantic 10 Rival Saint Joseph's to Begin Season

 Rising Senior to Row at U-23 World Championships in Lithuania in July

-Eric Carcich enters his fifth season as head coach of the women's rowing team at George Washington University in 2013-14.
+Eric Carcich enters his seventh season as head coach of the women's rowing team at George Washington University in 2015-16.

 Carcich earned his second consecutive Atlantic 10 Coach of the Year award in 2012-13 after leading the Colonials to their first Varsity 8 Championship at the Atlantic 10 Championship since the 2006 season and a third-place overall finish.
 Under Carcich's direction the Colonials' Varsity 8 also captured a gold medal at the Southern Intercollegiate Rowing Association (SIRA) Championships in Oak Ridge, Tenn.
 As a team, the Colonials won both the 1998 Cup (over Georgetown) and the George's Cup (over Georgetown & George Mason) for the second straight season.